Documentation

 • name: a readable label combining age and gender_map term (e.g., "16 year old son").

+Children with the same age and gender remain separate entries in the list.
 If the respondent reports no eligible children, returns an empty list.

 Example Code